Introduction

 3. Executable script file (*.py): An executable script file must be provided, which will be used in conjunction with the submitted model weights to verify the correctness of the provided results.
 The file should be uploaded to cloud storage, and the corresponding link must be recorded in the link.txt file.

-The prediction result file(result.json) and the link file (link.txt) must be submitted via CodaBench, which will be used to evaluate the submitted prediction results in real time.
+The prediction result file(results.json) and the link file (link.txt) must be submitted via CodaBench, which will be used to evaluate the submitted prediction results in real time.
+We do not restrict the file format of the weight files; participants can use formats such as .safetensor, .pt, or others.
+However, participants must ensure that the submitted executable script can successfully load the model weights and run correctly.

 Please sumbit predicted results with a json files "results.json".
+(Please ensure that the submitted file is named "results.json".)

 {